 The motive for stealing content is usually greed.
 Your content helps the nasty website’s search engine positioning, and your content will typically be surrounded by Google AdSense advertising.
 Every click on an ad means pennies in the pocket of the thief.

-These are are generally splog websites: spam blogs which are intentionally fake and are designed to get ad impressions and ad revenue.
+These are generally splog websites: spam blogs which are intentionally fake and are designed to get ad impressions and ad revenue.

-The plan is to let Google know just what a lousy son of gun this website is and hit it where it hurts: his wallet.
+The plan is to let Google know just what a lousy son of a gun this website is and hit it where it hurts: his wallet.
 And make sure you tell the infringing site that you have reported him to the AdSense programme.